LongwellJ/OCTDatabase/README.md

-## Code for OCT Database app in use at St Michael's Hospital and participating health centers around the world.
+## Code for OCT database app in use at St Michael's Hospital and participating health centers around the world.